terminalcloud/apps/docs/moodle.md

 You can use it directly and deploy your educational project without having to install anything else!

 ## Usage and Access
-After crating you own Terminal.com Moodle container just to go to:
+After creating you own Terminal.com Moodle container just to go to:
 **http://yourterminalname-80.terminal.com/** and login with the credentials provided below: